 Our filly clearly has a fantastically bred sire on her hands and she is lucky enough also, to possess a very talented mare too.
 Her dam Medalha Milagrosa was rated 110 as a racehorse and furthermore, she has produced black type performers herself, in addition to horses rated in the 90's in France (Assenzio rated 41.5 in France/GB 91).
 Furthermore, we were lucky enough to own one of her progeny, OUR DIANE, who debuted for us in the Hilary Needler given the immense talent she'd shown at home.
 Although later a winner for us, Our Diane (by the sprinter Exceed And Excel) only really stayed 4.5f rather than the minimum 5f that we race over.
 She was lightening quick but was too fast for racing, perversely.
 With the Exceed And Excel progeny Outstrip staying a mile well, this could prove to be just the ticket for our yearling filly to stay 5f or even 6f as a 2yo.

-We expect she'll be very quick and very precocious.
 Keith Dalgleish has done so well for us over the years with the likes of the black type fillies Clem Fandango and Miss Bar Beach.
-This filly too, could be gracing the turf of Royal Ascot in 2019, having earned her stripes for the meeting in April and May of her juvenile career.
-Both sire and dam could easily impart sufficient talent and we can't wait to see this filly on the racecourse.
+Both her sire and dam could easily impart sufficient talent to see this filly match their achievements and we can't wait to see her on the racecourse.